vivaria/edisonrul.ing/docs/source/cards/l/little-winguard.md

 ### Card Rulings

-●Little-Winguard's effect can be chained to.
+*   Little-Winguard's effect can be chained to.
-●Effects like Spellbinding Circle don't prevent you from using Little-Winguard's effect.
+*   Effects like Spellbinding Circle don't prevent you from using Little-Winguard's effect.